mysurvive/pf2e-thaum-vuln/README.md

 <ul>
 <li> Diverse Lore: A secret message is sent to the GM on a successful or critically successful Exploit Vulnerability roll, comparing the result of the roll to the hard DC for the creature and providing guidance per the CRB,
-<li> Breached Defenses: Mostly works except in cases where the highest bypassable resistance is a combination of two traits (such as an adamantine golem's resistance to Vorpal Adamantine damage) or when the damage is not part of the PF2E system's known traits'
+<li> Breached Defenses: Mostly works except in cases where the highest bypassable resistance is a combination of two traits (such as an adamantine golem's resistance to Vorpal Adamantine damage) or when the damage is not part of the PF2E system's known traits
+<li> Esoteric Warden: Benefits granted upon a successful or critically successful Exploit Vulnerability roll.
+Per the rules, you cannot gain the benefit of Esoteric Warden from the same creature until you rest for the night.
+<li> Sympathetic Vulnerabilities: Mortal Weakness or Personal Antithesis are automatically applied to all appropriate tokens on the scene.
+You can disable this by turning off the "Use Exploit Vulnerability Automation" setting in the module Settings.
 </ul>

 This is a work in progress.